Shlok-7/React-Mini-Project/README.md

 In a new terminal window :

-cd myapp
+-cd myapp
-npm install      # Install frontend dependencies npm start        # Start the frontend app
+-npm install      # Install frontend dependencies
+-npm start        # Start the frontend app

 This will open the React app in your browser at: